Lightning-Universe/lightning-flash/docs/source/reference/translation.rst

 In the above the input/target columns represent the English and Romanian translation respectively.

 All we need is three lines of code to train our model!
+By default, we use a `mBART <https://github.com/pytorch/fairseq/tree/master/examples/mbart/>`_ backbone for translation which requires a GPU to train.

 .. code-block:: python